Ludomaxi/test/README.md

 # test

-This is to test the first repository created
+This is for testing the first repository.